cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 ## dGPU

-The current config assumes you have an AMD GPU and a Xeon E3-1225v5 with the Intel HD P530 iGPU in headless mode.
+The current config assumes you have ~~an AMD GPU and~~ a Xeon E3-1225v5 with the Intel HD P530 iGPU ~~in headless mode.~~ configured to drive a display.

 If you don't plan on using the iGPU at all (i.e. no display connected) you can delete the whole `PciRoot(0x0)/Pci(0x2,0x0)` section and WhateverGreen should automatically configure it as computing device.
 It can do video encoding/decoding and such.
 You will also need to change the BIOS and make the dGPU the primary video card for encoding/decoding to work.

 ## iGPU

-The Intel HD P530 that my Xeon has is 100% supported by macOS but requires a few device properties so it is recognized as a supported Skylake device.
+The Intel HD P530 that my Xeon has is not natively supported and requires spoofing a supported device ID.

 The real device ID `0x191D` will not allow hardware acceleration and needs to be adjusted to the nearest natively supported option that shipped in a real Mac.